 There are designated locations where drivers can take their vehicle for an inspection.
 Paying these mechanics racks up a hefty charge, hence the Safe Ride Fee.
 Although this charge is low, starting at $1 per ride, some areas have actually seen the fee as high as $2.50.

-How Much is the Booking Fee for Uber and What is it?
+How Much Is the Booking Fee for Uber and What Is It?

-Vehicle Types and Uber Rates
+How Vehicle Types Affect Uber Rates

-As we mentioned before, the type of car you select plays a major role in how rates are calculated.
+The type of car you select plays a major role in how rates are calculated.
 For example, the fare you pay for an UberPOOL will be much, much lower than the rate for an UberBLACK or Uber XL.

 Having said that, riders that request an UberPOOL exchange their time for the low rate.
 Be sure to take that into consideration when making your request.